IDEA-120/Course-Materials/week_13_week_of_04-05-2021/project-4_personal-portfolio.md

 - Websites and videos require different kinds of presentation than static images.
 - If you have a portfolio that includes a website you have designed (as in Project 1) how will you represent this website?
 Will you have a screenshot of the website that links to the "real thing" or will you just link directly to it when someone clicks on the website in the menu bar, or will you just have a description of it?
 - If you have a video (especially one that exists in context to another medium, like in Project 2) will you show the video alone?
 Will the video have screenshots of what it looked like when it was played (like in a Zoom meeting for the Greenscreen Project)?
-- If you have a game (as in Project 4) could the game be embedded directly on the website?
+- If you have a game (as in Project 3) could the game be embedded directly on the website?
 Will there been screenshots of the game?
 Could you even have a photo of someone playing the game if you wanted to incorporate the documented experience of the game?

 ### Instructions

 Using your Github Pages repository created originally in Project 1:
 - Create a new folder named "personal-portfolio"
 - Inside this folder create a new "index.html" file which will be the main page for your Personal Portfolio
-- From this main page, link new pages for each *Projects 1, 2, and 4 and an optional additional project*
+- From this main page, link new pages for each *Projects 1, 2, and 3 and an optional additional project*
 - In each new Project page include any images, videos, or sounds that demonstrate the ideal version of your project
 - Push this new project to your Github Pages repository
 - Email me the repository link

 ### Requirements

-- Must include documentation of Projects 1, 2, and 4
+- Must include documentation of Projects 1, 2, and 3
 - Must use HTML/CSS to create the web pages for each project
-- Must be posted on Github Pages no later than December 3 for our final Critique
+- Must be posted on Github Pages no later Thursday, April 29th